Midas24k/reg3x-regex/gist-template.md

 - [Character Escapes](#character-escapes)

 ## Regex Components
-For those new to Regex.
+For those who are new to Regex.
 The characters used to create different effects are known as "Regex Component".
 Below I have a compiled some common knowledge about Regex Components that will help with the understanding of how the code above works by breaking down all of the components.

 Literals: These are characters that match themselves.
 For example, the regex a will match the letter "a".